GergelyTuri/HallPassVR/hardware/VR wheel assembly/readme.md

 # Instructions and files for assembling the runinng wheel.

-We use XXX" thick, clear acrylic to cut out the wheel parts.
+We use XXX" thick, clear acrylic to cut out the wheel parts found in `runningWheel_6inCyl_sideMount_JoVE_091422a.ai`.

 ## Bill of Materials